 Furthermore, the cooks can use any part of the chicken to make this dish, be it the thighs, the skin, the liver, and the gizzard, so you’ll have plenty of options to choose from.
 Let’s grab a cup of cold beer and enjoy this delicious food whenever you have time.

-14. Torikara / Tori Karaage (Japanese Fried Chicken)
+14. Torikara or Tori Karaage

 Torikara is similar to the well-known deep-fried chicken, Karaage, but they are not identical.
 Although both recipes call for battering chicken pieces with flour before deep-frying in hot oil, Torikara requires chicken breasts rather than thighs like Karaage does.